 Regulation of urothelial and bladder function by oxidative stress – the role of Nox enzymes

-Accepted candidates are required to pay standard tuition fees in addition to 20% of bench fees.
+Accepted candidates are required to pay standard tuition fees in addition to 20 per cent of bench fees.
 Materials and consumables will be provided.

 Funding sourceSelf-funded students only